How to Eat Healthy With Braces On?

 It may seem hard at times but following your orthodontist’s dietary recommendations is incredibly important during your braces treatment.
-Eating food outside your diet can damage your appliance, put in danger your mouth’s oral health, and can even make your treatment last even longer.
+Eating food outside your diet can damage your appliance, put in danger your mouth’s oral health in, and can even make your treatment last even longer.
 Here we’ll guide you on what foods you can enjoy and foods you should avoid.

 As we all know, after your appliances are put in place, your Enid orthodontist will inform you of what foods to avoid with braces and why it is so important to follow your diet strictly.
 For the first week, however, there is an additional diet that you must follow if you want to avoid the pain and discomfort that comes with getting used to your new braces.

 Given that you will most likely experience some soreness on your teeth and gums because of the constant pressure applied by your braces, it’s best to avoid chewing as much as possible.
 Thus, for your first week, or two if you are still in pain after the first seven days, you’ll have to restrain yourself to only soft foods.
 Additionally, you should avoid food that is too hot or too cold and anything spicy or citrus.

 Here is a list of items you can eat during your first week with braces.